 - Radiation therapy

 - Damaged esophagus from toxic substances, such as lye

 - History of head and/or neck cancer

 - Human papilloma virus (HPV) infection

 Sex, race and age are also factors.
-Men are more likely to develop esophageal cancer, as are African-Americans.
-ItÕs also more common in people aged 50 years and older.
+Men are more likely to develop esophageal cancer.
+It's also more common in people ages 65-74.